urmichm/places-placesearch-ktx/README.md

 The result of the API call can be converted into a set of [Place][place] objects.

-Such conversion accelerates the usage of Place Search and integrate the package into Place Details SDK
+Such conversion accelerates the usage of Place Search and integrates the package into Place Details SDK

 ## Example Usage
 TODO: